Information About Hannah - Cambridge teacher

 Regarding my personal favourite areas of singing, I particularly love the vocal music of Bach, Handel and Mozart, as well as the more niche area of Spanish song.
 I am a coloratura soprano, meaning that I also really enjoy operatic repertoire by composers such as Donizetti.
 This said, I believe that there is a unique beauty to all periods and styles of vocal music which I hope to help pupils appreciate as we work through wide-spread repertoire in order for them to find their favourite areas too!

-Having recently graduated and undertaken work as a freelance soprano for a few years I am now extremely pleased to be able to dedicate time to passing on my knowledge to others, whilst continuing to perform myself.
-The more I have learned and experienced as a singer the more I want to have the opportunity to share this with others, to help them unlock the joy that can be found in Classical singing.
+Being a performer myself, I am extremely pleased to be able to dedicate time to passing on my knowledge to others so that they may also enjoy practical music-making.
+The more I have learned and experienced as a singer the more I want to have the opportunity to share this with others, to help them unlock the joy that can be found in Classical performance.

 The basis of my teaching is to help pupils to discover how to sing at the highest of standards in the healthiest and happiest way possible.
 This involves ensuring that pupils have an awareness of vocal physiology, health and wellbeing, which naturally forms part of the work on vocal repertoire and technique in every lesson.
 As a teacher and performer, I also believe it is essential for singers to maintain the integrity of their unique vocal qualities that are an asset to classical singing.
 We will work to train the voice into a polished and professional instrument, and this means knowing the individual strengths, weaknesses, characteristics and learning approaches of each pupil and their voice, and tailoring my teaching accordingly to work in the way that best suits them.